These Chocolate Peanut Butter Bars taste like a candy bar!

 Thank you for your kind review, Andrea!

-These are so yummy and I love the healthy ingredients in these bad boys, like the chia and flax seeds!
+These are so yummy and I love the healthy ingredients in these bad boys, like the oats and flax seeds!
 Love recipes like this.
 Thanks for sharing it!

 I'm glad you like this recipe, Dana!